nmeum/scmdoc/README.md

 This will group the procedure `multS` into the section *“Multiplication Procedures”*.
 Every section comment *must* be followed by a normal documentation comment.
 Each documented Scheme library *should* contain at least one section comment.
+If the Scheme library doesn't contain any section comments then everything is grouped under an arbitrary “Declarations” section.

 ### Look and Feel